 Occurred: March 2020

-According to the letter, ProctorU 'regularly collects and distributes' a wide range of student information such as social security numbers, browsing history, gender identity, medical conditions, fingerprints, faceprints, voiceprints, retina scans and more.
+According to a March 2020 letter (pdf) to the university's administration, ProctorU 'regularly collects and distributes' a wide range of student information such as social security numbers, browsing history, gender identity, medical conditions, fingerprints, faceprints, voiceprints, retina scans and more.

 In response, ProctorU attorney David Lance Lucas threatened (pdf) to sue the faculty association for defamation and violating copyright law, and accused it of 'directly impacting efforts to mitigate civil disruption across the United States' by interfering with education during a national emergency.

 Lucas' threat was condemned as inaccurate and unreasonable bullying by senior lawyers and others.
 According to Vice, ProctorU never filed a lawsuit against the UCSB faculty association.
 But the threat 'had a chilling effect on professors’ willingness to discuss the software.'

 Operator: University of California (UCSB)

 Developer: Meazure Learning/ProctorU

 Technology: Facial recognition; Fingerprint recognition; Voice recognition